|

 Office Manager |

-attended Castle View, Gage and Poly.
-She studied Early Childhood Studies at RCC.
-Started working at The Growing place then at Kindercare for over 6 years in a variety of positions, including office aide, kitchen staff, assistant teacher and eventually becoming lead Kindergarten teacher.
 In 2000 she had her first child and was a stay-at-home mom for over 20 years.
 During that time, Mrs. Inman was busy volunteering for the PTA at Alcott and Gage, Alcott School Foundation, Magnolia Center Little League board and the baseball booster club at Poly.
 There were many years driving the boys all over town for their activities.
 Now her three boys are all grown up!
-With two in college and one working son, they keep her busy with phone calls and life stories.
+With one in college, one married and in grad school and one working son, they keep her busy with phone calls and life stories.
 The boys are in different states all in the midwest.
 Her husband Blake owns a business running youth baseball tournaments.
 The Inmans are BIG baseball fans!
 Go Brewers!
 Mrs. Inman enjoys travel, concerts, Pickleball, going to the gym and the Green Bay Packers!
 Returning to the work force in the fall of 2020 at FUMPS as an aide to Mrs. Skiver in the Little Rascal class was a great experience.
 Katie brings a special flare to FUMPS and is excited to work closely with Mrs. Skiver again!
-Teaching and helping others has always been a passion for Katie and she can’t wait to take on the office manager position. |
+Teaching and helping others has always been a passion for Katie and she enjoys the office manager position. |

 Mrs. Rita Theodorou